ydahal1/ydahal1/jokes.md

-What do you call a fake noodle?
-An impasta.
+What did celery say when he broke up with his girlfriend?
+She wasn't right for me, so I really don't carrot all.

 [
-Sat Mar 21 00:36:27 UTC 2026
+Sun Mar 22 00:40:52 UTC 2026
  ]